St Kevin's College, Melbourne: Debating and public speaking

 St Kevin's competes in the Debaters Association of Victoria Schools competition, and the Heyington Campus is the host venue for the Toorak regional competition.
 Five debates are held each year, and St Kevin's teams debate against other Melbourne schools on various current interest topics.
 St Kevin's participates in a range of other debating and public speaking tournaments, including those organised by Rotary, the RSL, UNYA and as of 2011, the WIDPSC, with one student competing representing Australia, and recording 8th place.

 Sport

 St Kevin's College is a member of the Associated Public Schools of Victoria.
 The college's teams take part in a wide range of sports at different levels of achievement.
 In 2009, the College won the soccer, Australian rules football and rugby premierships – the first time this was achieved in APS history.
-The College was formerly a member of the Associated Catholic Colleges from 1940–1957.
+The College was formerly a member of the Associated Catholic Colleges from 1940 to 1957.